-2. Extension of temporary halt (art 37, i.e. not for reasons of subject safety) beyond 2 years to avoid end of trial 85 documentary changes After the immediate implementation of an USM, (i.e. assessment by EC of urgently implemented changes to the ICF) Part I/II
+Part I/II Part I/II subjects and/or investigator/site for participating in the trial; 5.
+Change in recruitment arrangements including procedures for inclusion of participants.
+528. Extension of start of recruitment beyond 2 years to avoid expiration of authorization (Art 8.9) balt (art 37, i.e. not for reasons of subject safety) beyond 2 years to avoid end of trial (87) Implementation of After the immediate implementation of documentary changes an USM, (i.e. assessment by EC of related to urgent safety urgently implemented changes to the measures Other Extension Implementation of documentary changes related to urgent safety measures